ziyadumar/Go-Projects/ReadMe.md

 ## Go projects

-CSP based language ;) that gives you privilege of concurrency/parallel processing.
+CSP based language ;) that gives you the privilege of concurrency/parallel processing.

-"Although concurrency and parallelism are two different things", people tend to use it interchangeably.
+**Although concurrency and parallelism are two different things**, people tend to use it interchangeably.

 Here are some projects to help you out and save some time.